swampus/Neurysteria/README.md

 - Decision-making
 - Search problems

 Sometimes it solves them calmly.
-Other times it spirals into madness, rewires itself, and *still* stumbles onto the answer.
+Other times it descends into chaos, rewires itself, and *still* stumbles onto the answer.

 Each run is unpredictable — and that’s the point.